nxp-imx/imx-sm/sm/doc/rn_intro.md

 Highlights {#RN_HIGH}
 ==========

-- Initial creation of the SM
-- Support for i.MX95 A0 and the i.MX95 EVK
+- Misc. improvements and bug fixes

 Note these are highlights of the original release.
 These do not cover changes in subsequent patch releases.